 Dealing with a narcissist can be confusing, frustrating, and emotionally draining.
 If you have identified symptoms of narcissistic collapse, avoiding the current situation entirely is best.
 Highlighting the narcissist’s behavior (or trying to fix it) will likely backfire.
 Instead, it’s essential to focus on letting people with NPD cope with their own emotions and consequences.
 It isn’t your responsibility to make things better.

 You need to focus on prioritizing your own well-being and personal needs, particularly if you feel targeted during this time.
-Some people may benefit from taking a no-contact approach and eliminating communication.
+Some people may benefit from going no-contact with a narcissist and eliminating communication.
 Others might practice setting healthy boundaries with a narcissist and specific limits on their willingness to engage.

 When to Seek Professional Help